gera3d/wow-wallpaper/wow_loading_screen_creator_plan.md

-# Project Plan: Turtle WoW Custom Loading Screen Creator (GitHub Edition)
+# Project Plan: WoW Loading Screen Creator (GitHub Edition)

 ## 1. Project Overview
-Development of a GitHub Pages-hosted web application that allows Turtle WoW players to create, customize, and share loading screen packs for Vanilla WoW 1.12.1.
+Development of a GitHub Pages-hosted web application that allows World of Warcraft private server players to create, customize, and share loading screen packs for Vanilla WoW 1.12.1.
 The application will leverage GitHub's infrastructure for hosting, storage, and user authentication.

 ## 2. Requirements and Features

 ### Core Features
 - GitHub OAuth authentication for saving and managing loading screen packs
-- Loading screen template library with Turtle WoW-themed backgrounds
+- Loading screen template library with fantasy-themed backgrounds
 - Client-side image upload functionality for custom backgrounds
 - Preview functionality showing how screens will look in-game
-- Pack export in the correct format for Turtle WoW client
+- Pack export in the correct format for WoW private server clients
 - Community sharing through GitHub repositories and discussions

 ### Technical Requirements